SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Freedom of Association is one of 13 salient human rights issues associated with our business activities and relationships.

 We respect our employees’ right to join, form or not to join a labor union without fear of reprisal, intimidation, or harassment.
 Where employees are represented by a legally recognized union, we are committed to establishing constructive dialogue with their freely chosen representatives in addition to bargaining in good faith with such representatives.
-Over 30% of the 700,000+ associates in the global Coca‑Cola system are unionized.

 Similarly, our Supplier Guiding Principles (SGPs) request suppliers and business partners to respect Freedom of Association and the right to bargain collectively and audits are conducted with our suppliers and bottlers against these principles.
 Additionally, we have developed extensive guidance on Freedom of Association and the right to bargain collectively to support our Operating Units in fully respecting these important human rights.